 A feature offered by a competitor

 A competitor feature is a single tracked capabilityCapabilityStrategyAn ability that enables value deliveryView reference → that a rival ships: their native Salesforce sync, their bulk-export button, their AI summariser.
-Treated as an inventory item, it is the smallest useful unit of market intelligence.
-Treated as a to-do list, it becomes the fastest route to a product that matches every rival and beats none of them.
+As an inventory item, it is the smallest useful unit of market intelligence.

 The practice of cataloguing a rival's capabilities is as old as commerce, but it acquired its modern shape and its modern failure mode alongside software's featureFeatureProduct SpecificationA product capability or featureView reference →-comparison culture.
 The classic artefact is the feature matrix: your product down one axis, competitorsCompetitorMarket IntelligenceA competing product or companyView reference → across the top, ticks and crosses in the grid.
 The matrix is genuinely useful for spotting table stakes, the capabilities a buyer assumes everyone has.
 It also quietly trains teams to read every empty cell as a gap to close.